 Skip to Content

-Taco Seasoning Recipe
+Low Sodium Taco Seasoning

 The full recipe with measurements is in the recipe card below.

-Add all the ingredients to a mixing bowl; stir to combine.
-Store the spice blend in an airtight container.
+Step 1: Add the ingredients to a mixing bowl and stir to combine.

-If you love this recipe, try one of these Spice Blend favorites!
+If you love this recipe, try one of these spice blend favorites!

-• Flavor vegetables or tofu with Taco seasoning and olive oil for the perfect side dish.
+• Flavor vegetables or tofu with taco seasoning and olive oil for the perfect side dish.

 • Generously season shredded chicken or beef to make homemade taquitos or enchiladas.

-• Add Taco Seasoning to a pot of black beans.
+• Add taco seasoning to a pot of black beans.

-• Whip up Southwest spaghetti Squash.
+• Whip up Southwest spaghetti squash.

 • Create a tasty burrito bowl.

-Is the Taco Seasoning spicy?
+Is the taco seasoning spicy?

-Taco Seasoning Recipe
+Low Sodium Taco Seasoning

 Tressa Jamil

-5 from 1 vote
+5 from 2 votes

 Prep Time 5 minutes